r4ppz/research-repo-docs/README.md

-# Research Repository — Documentation Repo
+# Research Repository — Documentation

-Documentation for the Research Repository system — a gated school research repository with Google SSO and role-based access control.
+Central documentation for the Research Repository project.

 ---